 - The pelvic floor is one important group of muscles for us women.

-Nicole describes what these muscles
+Nicole describes what these muscles are and do.

 - Common issues that can occur with pregnancy that PT can help with: diastasis recti, pelvic girdle pain, urinary incontinence, bowel dysfunction, prolapse and swelling.

 - After your six week appointment with the MD and you are clear to go, but you feel differently.
 Some pain is not normal and we need to give ourselves time and patience to heal.

 So You Know She Is Legit…